Skip to topmenuSkip to main navigationSkip to main content

 Advantages:

-• Periods are less painful or stop altogether.
+• Periods are less painful.

 Disadvantages:

-• Some women have side effects.
+• You might have side effects.

-• The implant doesn’t protect against STIs.
+• The contraceptive implant doesn’t protect against STIs.

 Are there any side effects?